DanonX2/TD-API/README.md

-Hey guess what, there's no lisense but all files are encrypted. :)
+Hey guess what, there's no lisense but all files are encrypted :)